International summer schools

 How much will it cost?

-Successful applicants who are nominated to an online summer school at one of our partner universities do not pay tuition fees to the partner university unless otherwise stated.
+Successful applicants who are nominated to either an online or in-person summer school at one of our partner universities do not pay tuition fees to the partner university unless otherwise stated.
 Tuition fees are payable for summer schools outside of the University of Nottingham's scheme and for students who apply independently.

-If you have any questions about international summer schools, please contact the Study Abroad team.
+If you have any questions about international summer schools, please contact the Placements and Mobility team.